 But what is "good" product photography?
 Is it enough to place a product on a table with a white background and snap away?
 While it largely depends on the product, you should try where possible to make your photos as engaging as possible.

 Fashion websites are great at this.
 Clothes don't look great on hangers—but they do look fantastic on models.
 Take a look at this example from an ecommerce store built with Paperform.
-It has product images that show how the tracksuit looks on the body, while also making the design eye-catching and memorable.
+It has product images that show how the sweatshirt looks on the body, while also making the design eye-catching and memorable.

 You need to think about the props, backgrounds and devices you’ll need to make your vision happen.
 Below is some basic photography equipment used by professionals that you can easily add to your own repertoire:

-Wondering how you should approach product photography from a creative standpoint?
-Well you don't have to be the next Andy Warhol to take great photos.
+You don't have to be the next Andy Warhol to take great photos.
 Here are a few tips to help you: